Fees & Bursaries

 - Hardship bursaries for parents in times of unforeseen financial hardship; and

 - Music bursaries.
 The school encourages musical excellence and awards bursaries to those children who have passed distinction at Grade 4 or a pass at Grade 5 (piano and string instruments) or distinction at Grade 5 or a pass at Grade 6 (brass, wind instruments, drums and vocal).
+Lessons must be taken at school.

 Financial support in the form of means-tested bursaries is available for parents who for some unexpected reason are unable to afford the standard fees.
 To receive a means-tested bursary parents will have to demonstrate a genuine need for financial assistance.
 The Governors set the funds available for bursaries based on the financial health of the School and the approved charitable benefit.
 Approved bursaries and funds available to support them are reviewed by the Governors on a termly basis.